VISITORS'

 fret markers and vine leaf headstock inlay.
 Sunburst appears to have

-rotary controls and three way pickup selector - a similar arrangement
+rotary controls and a three way pickup selector - most of its European/US market cousin, the Hofner

 with only 100 to 200 being sold during its production period in 1966 and 1967.
 The Brits at that time aspired after